Hollygrove, New Orleans: Boundaries

-Crime

-Since the early 1970s Hollygrove has been associated with drug dealers and has been known to have a very high poverty and homicide rate.
+In the 1970s Hollygrove had been known to have a very high poverty, crime, and homicide rate.
 Shortly after crack cocaine hit the streets, NOPD waged war with drug dealers that dominated Hollygrove.
 By the 1980s and 1990s, gunfire was a constant fact of Hollygrove life.
-The overall crime rate in Hollygrove is 136% higher than the national average.
-For every 100,000 people, there are 19.15 daily crimes that occur in Hollygrove.
-The number of total year over year crimes in New Orleans has increased by 12%.
+The overall crime rate in Hollygrove at the time was 136% higher than the national average.
+For every 100,000 people, there were 19.15 daily crimes that occurred in Hollygrove.
+The number of total year over year crimes in New Orleans had increased by 12%.
+However since the early 2000s the neighborhood has experienced a great deal of change and revitalization and crime rates have dropped dramatically.
+In the last decade the area has become a welcoming and diverse neighborhood of working class individuals from all walks of life and property values and new home construction has increased dramatically.
+The Hollygrove neighborhood is a prime example of the vibrant and diverse possibilities of New Orleans.
+The new and expansive Ochsner Medical Complex Campus is just over the Orleans/Jefferson Parish line and is a major employer and benefit to the area.

 Demographics

 As of the census of 2000, there were 6,919 people, 2,655 households, and 1,803 families residing in the neighborhood.
-The population density was 11,160 /mi² (4,323 /km^{2}).
+The population density was 11,160 /mi2 (4,323 /km^{2}).
 As of the census of 2010, there were 4,377 people, 1,761 households, and 1,118 families residing in the neighborhood.